RiverPhillips/blog/src/content/blog/Go-CFS.md

 This is required to ensure data integrity.
 Before the Mark Phase of the GC the runtime stops every Goroutine to apply the write barrier, this ensures no objects created after this point are garbage collected.
 This phase is known as Sweep Termination.
 After the mark phase has finished there is another stop the world phase, this is known as Mark Termination and the same process happens to remove the write barrier.
 These usually takes in the order of tens of microseconds.

-I created a simple web application that allocates a lot of memory and ran it with the Go trace package.
-And ran it in a container with a limit of 4 CPU cores with the following command
+I created a simple web application that allocates a lot of memory and ran it in a container with a limit of 4 CPU cores with the following command.The Source code for this is available [here.](https://github.com/RiverPhillips/go-cfs-blog)

 ```bash
 docker run -p 8080:8080 $(ko build -L main.go) --cpus=4
 ```

-You can collect a trace using the [runtime/trace](https://golang.org/pkg/runtime/trace/) package.
+You can collect a trace using the [runtime/trace](https://golang.org/pkg/runtime/trace/) package then analyze it with `go tool trace`.
 The following trace shows a GC cycle captured on my machine.
-You can see the Sweep Termination and the Mark Termination stop the world phase on `Proc 5` (They're labelled STW).
+You can see the Sweep Termination and the Mark Termination stop the world phase on `Proc 5` (They're labelled STW for stop the world).

 [![GC Trace](/gc_trace.jpg)](/gc_trace.jpg)